Southdown Motor Services: Expansion

 After the war, Southdown started its first overseas tours with a 17-day tour to France and Switzerland in 1950, operated by Leyland Tiger number 1223.
-This coach was transferred to Ulster in 1951 where it became the first to operate a programme of Irish tours for the company.
-1950 also saw the introduction of scenic open top services from Brighton to Devil's Dyke and Eastbourne to Beachy Head, operated by decapitated war time Guys.
+This coach was transferred to Northern Ireland in 1951, where it became the first to operate a programme of Irish tours for the company.
+1950 also saw the introduction of scenic open top services from Brighton to Devil's Dyke and Eastbourne to Beachy Head, operated by wartime Guy buses converted to open-top vehicles.

-Beacon Motor Services of Crowborough was fully acquired in 1954 (although it had been controlled by Southdown since 1949).
-The company also controlled three services operated by Sargents of East Grinstead although these passed to M&D in 1951.
-In 1957 Southdown also entered into the Heathfield Pool agreement (also known as the Heathfield Cycle) with M&D by which all services through Heathfield became joint operations.
+Beacon Motor Services of Crowborough was fully acquired in 1954, although it had been controlled by Southdown since 1949.
+The company also controlled three services operated by Sargents of East Grinstead although these passed to Maidstone & District in 1951.
+In 1957 Southdown also entered into the Heathfield Pool agreement (also known as the Heathfield Cycle) with Maidstone & District by which all services through Heathfield became joint operations.

 In 1958, mileage agreements were reached with the London Transport Executive for services in Crawley and with Brighton & Hove and Brighton Corporation for services in Brighton - establishing Brighton Area Transport Services, similar to the arrangements in Portsmouth established in the previous decade.
 The post war building programme continued with garages established at Crawley, Hassocks, Moulsecoomb and Seaford, while bus stations were opened in Chichester, Haywards Heath and Lewes.

-It was during the late 1950s and 1960s that Southdown purchased many of the vehicle types most commonly associated with the company, notably the Leyland Titan PD3 'Queen Mary' vehicles.
-Southdown did not take any deliveries of rear engined double deck vehicles until 1970 when it purchased a batch of Daimler Fleetlines with Northern Counties bodywork similar to that on later PD3s for Brighton & Hove and a number of Bristol VRTs with Eastern Coach Works (ECW) bodies painted in green and cream livery.
-A further batch of Fleetlines with ECW bodywork was delivered in 1972.
+It was during the late 1950s and 1960s that Southdown purchased many of the vehicle types most commonly associated with the company, notably the Leyland Titan PD3 'Queen Mary' vehicles, of which 285 were delivered with Northern Counties bodywork.
+Southdown did not take deliveries of rear engined double deck vehicles until 1970, when it purchased a batch of ten Daimler Fleetlines with Northern Counties bodywork for delivery to Brighton & Hove, as well as a number of Bristol VRTs with Eastern Coach Works (ECW) bodies painted in green and cream livery.
+A further batch of Fleetlines with ECW bodywork were delivered in 1972.

 In 1964, Southdown moved into new headquarters in Freshfield Road, which also became the headquarters of Brighton Hove & District in 1969 when that company passed to Southdown.
 The only visible difference at first was the addition of 2000 to the fleet numbers.
 Later vehicles were painted in Southdown's green and cream livery with the fleetname 'Southdown BH&D'.
 With the advent of NBC, green/white livery was adopted and the BH&D suffix dropped from the fleetname, although by 1985 most Brighton area Southdown vehicles carried Brighton & Hove fleetnames, being operated as a dedicated section of the company within the former BH&D area.